Java: Administration

+(1) including the neighbouring small archipelagos of the Kangean Islands (648.55 km2), the Sapudi Islands (167.41 km2), Talango Island (50.278 km2), Masalembu (40.85 km2), the Giligenteng Islands (30.32 km2) - all the foregoing within Sumenep Regency.

+(2) Other offshore islands are included in this figure, but are comparatively very small in population and area; they include Nusa Barong (84.73 km2), Bawean (197.42 km2), Karimunjawa (78 km2), Nusa Kambangan (121 km2), Panaitan (170 km2), and the Thousand Islands (8.7 km2) – with a combined population of roughly 150,000 (of whom 85,320 are on Bawean, 28,809 are on the Thousand Islands, 16,200 on Nusa Barong and 10,800 on Karimunjawa).

+(3) Land area of provinces updated in mid 2024 regency/city annual statistics.

 Demographics

 Demographic profile

 Java has been traditionally dominated by an elite class, while the people in the lower classes were often involved in agriculture and fishing.
 The elite class in Java has evolved over the course of history, as cultural wave after cultural wave immigrated to the island.
 There is evidence that South Asian emigres were among this elite, as well as Arabian and Persian immigrants during the Islamic eras.
 More recently, Chinese immigrants have also become part of the economic elite of Java.
 Although politically the Chinese generally remain sidelined, there are notable exceptions, such as the former governor of Jakarta, Basuki Tjahaja Purnama.
-Though Java is increasingly becoming more modern and urban, only 75% of the island has electricity.
-Villages and their rice paddies are still a common sight.
+Java houses the majority of Indonesia's urban population.
+Currently, 65% of the island is urbanized.
 Unlike the rest of Java, the population growth in Central Java remains low.
 Central Java however has a younger population than the national average.
 The slow population growth can in part be attributed to the choice by many people to leave the more rural Central Java for better opportunities and higher incomes in the bigger cities.
 Java's population continues to rapidly increase despite many Javanese leaving the island.
 This is somewhat due to the fact that Java is the business, academic, and cultural hub of Indonesia, which attracts millions of non-Javanese people to its cities.
 The population growth is most intense in the regions surrounding Jakarta and Bandung, which is reflected through the demographic diversity in those areas.